Friends of Newin Group

 votes for Pracha Promnok endorsed by the pro-Thaksin party, Pheu Thai Party.
 Abhisit, leader of the Democrat Party, became the new prime minister.
-Thereafter, the MPs of the Friends of Newin group founded the Bhumjaithai Party.
-Newin supports the Bhumjaithai Party.
-The Bhumjaithai Party has 5 Cabinet posts including the Interior Ministry.
+Thereafter, the MPs of the Friends of Newin Group founded the Bhumjaithai Party.

 Members

-The Bhumjaithai Party, where the former Friends of Newin MPs are now, has about 32 members in the House of Representatives in 2011:
+The Bhumjai Thai Party, where the former Friends of Newin MPs are now, has about 32 members in the House of Representatives in 2011: